pythonnet/pythonnet.github.io/README.md

 ## Installation

-Python for .NET is available as a source release on [GitHub][5] and as a binary wheel distribution for all supported versions of Python and the common language runtime from the [Python Package Index][6].
+Python.NET is available as a source release on [GitHub][5] and as a binary wheel distribution for all supported versions of Python and the common language runtime from the [Python Package Index][6].